freedomofpress/securedrop-docs/docs/generate_submission_key.rst

 Export the *Submission Public Key*
 ----------------------------------

-Navigate to **Applications ▸ Utilities ▸ Kleopatra** to open a graphical interface to manage GPG keys.
-At the bottom of the list of keys, you will find the SecureDrop Submission Key you just created.
+Navigate to **Applications ▸ Accessories ▸ Kleopatra** to open a graphical interface to manage GPG keys.
+Once Kleopatra opens you will find a list of keys, including the SecureDrop Submission Key you just created.

 Click to select the key, then click the "Export…" button in the toolbar above.